int2p

 pinAn array of any dimensionality containing input pressure levels.
 If multi-dimensional, the level dimension must be in the rightmost position and the values must be monotonically increasing or decreasing.

 xinAn array of any dimensionality containing the data to be interpolated.
-Must be the same shape and size as pin.
+If pin is multi-dimensional, then these two arrays have the same dimension sizes.

 linlogA scalar integer indicating the type of interpolation: